 - Where embedded in concrete or where used within 50mm of the concrete ground slab.

-Past history of use of Dimond Structural Purlin Systems indicate that provided the product use and maintenance is in line with the guidelines in the Purlin Design manual, Dimond Structural Purlin Systems can reasonably be expected to meet the performance criteria in clause B1 Structure and B2 Durability of the New Zealand Building Code for a period of not less than 50 years.
+Past history of use of Dimond Structural Purlin Systems indicate that provided the product use and maintenance is in line with the guidelines in the Purlin Systems Manual, Dimond Structural Purlin Systems can reasonably be expected to meet the performance criteria in clause B1 Structure and B2 Durability of the New Zealand Building Code for a period of not less than 50 years, provided the steel components remain dry and free from contamination.

 The use of Dimond Structural Purlin Systems is limited to dry and non-corrosive environments unless further protection of the surfaces is provided.